techswitch-learners/WhaleSpottingMarch2025/api/README.md

 # CI Pipeline
 CI pipeline will be automatically triggered on push and pull request.
 Please check the CI Pipeline actions in github to see if you branch passed.

+## Linting/format rules
+This pipeline will fail if you don't follow the style rules:
+- # Indentation and spacing
+- tab width should be equal to 4 spaces
+- all curly brackets (braces) should start and end on a new line
+- delete any unnecessary trailing white spaces or empty lines at the end of your file
+- mark your field declarations correctly, for instance `readonly` for readonly properties
+- list your system directive imports first.
+For instance list `using System.IO` before `using Microsoft.AspNetCore.Mvc`